etiusane-upright/goodin-killswitch/README.md

 ### Security Notes
 - The push subscription uses OIDC with the service account and requires `roles/run.invoker` only.
 - The runtime service account needs `roles/billing.projectManager` on the target project and read on the billing account.
 Your org may require `roles/billing.admin` on the billing account to detach; adjust as needed.

+### Remote state (optional but recommended)
+Copy `infra/backend.tf.example` to `infra/backend.tf` and set your GCS bucket for Terraform state.
+Re-run `terraform init` to migrate state.

+### Cross-project permissions
+If the topic lives in another project (e.g., `goodinanalytics`), your deploy credentials need `roles/pubsub.admin` or at least `roles/pubsub.subscriber` on that project to create the subscription.
+The push to Cloud Run uses OIDC with the runtime service account, which already has `roles/run.invoker` in this config.